 The estimated fair value of the warrant upon draw down of \$0.1 million was based on the Black-Scholes option-pricing model.
 The Company recorded the fair value of the warrant at issuance as a reduction in the debt-carrying value and as a warrant liability.
-The debt-carrying value reduction is being accreted using the effective interest method as additional interest expense over the contractual period of 1.5 years for the Revolving Loan.
+The debt-carrying value reduction was accreted using the effective interest method as additional interest expense over the contractual period of 1.5 years for the Revolving Loan.

 The Revolving Loan had an effective interest rate of 19.22% per year.
-The Revolving Loan interest expense for the three and six months ended June 30, 2018 was \$0.2 million and \$0.4 million, respectively.
-Interest expense for the three and six months ended June 30, 2019 was not significant.
+The Revolving Loan interest expense for the three and nine months ended September 30, 2018 was \$0.2 million and \$0.7 million, respectively.
+Interest expense for the three and nine months ended September 30, 2019 was not significant.

-The Company accrued \$0.2 million as of December 31, 2018 related to accretion of final payment due at maturity per agreement using the effective interest rate method.
+The Company accrued \$0.2 million as of December 31, 2018 related to accretion of final payment due at maturity per the agreement using the effective interest rate method.